 Please see link to Medical Policy Fee Waiver: http://www.dcu.ie/fees/fees_forms.shtml

 You must inform your Programme Chair of your decision to withdraw and you must withdraw online via your student app. page.
 It is important to note that once you have registered fees are due please sign a Withdrawal Form and submit this to Registry immediately:

-Please use the following link: http://www4.dcu.ie/sites/default/files/registry/R27%20Withdrawal%20from%20DCU.pdf you should also check to see how a withdrawal might affect you financially if you choose to return to University at a later date.
-See relevant section of our Website: (insert link withdrawal link)
+Please use the following link: http://www4.dcu.ie/sites/default/files/registry/R27%20Withdrawal%20from%20DCU.pdf You should also check to see how a withdrawal might affect you financially if you choose to return to University at a later date.
+See (Student Fee Protocol)